 - We have highly specialized teams caring for COVID-19 patients in dedicated areas of our hospitals.

 - When patients with respiratory symptoms call for appointments, we can arrange telehealth appointments to help to keep them at home.
 If they need to come into a clinic, we take them straight to an exam room with appropriate precautions.

 We have made these changes to ensure you are comfortable and safe receiving care in our facilities.

 Delaying care may lead to additional health complications in the future, so it’s important you continue to seek care, especially if you have a pre-existing or chronic condition.
 With the changes to our facilities, and our expanded telehealth options, we are prepared to meet your health care needs today and into the future.

 If you have questions, call your doctor.
-Together, you can make a care plan and discuss the appointment option, whether virtual or in-person, that works best for you.
+Together, you can make a care plan and discuss the appointment option, whether through telehealth or in-person, that works best for you.